KenguruKleo/articles/README.md

-Recipes
+Articles
 =============================================
 **Challenge:**

-Create front & back from scratch for show recipes list using React+Redux+clear CSS(SASS) Add future like and rate items
+Create front & back from scratch for show articles list using React+Redux+clear CSS(SASS) Add future like and rate items
 Implement login window with token